Music: Creative Music Technology

 Our full range of music facilities include:

-- Recording Studios - our six studios, all of which are large enough to accommodate both bands and chamber classical / brass ensembles.
-They also contain everything from analogue recording hardware and tape machines, extensive microphone collections, a large selection of drum machines and effect processing possibilities, and a diverse array of software platforms.
+- Recording Studios - our six studios, all of which are large enough to accommodate bands and chamber classical / brass ensembles.
+Each studio contains an Audient ASP8024 in-line console, as well as tape machines, outboard signal processing units, and fully integrated patching bays.
+Our equipment store houses an extensive microphone collection, and a large selection of synthesizers, drum machines, and hardware effects.

 - Voice Acting Studio – our recording environment for radio drama or video game production.
 It is possible to achieve a range of capture, from foley recordings in the acoustically flexible ‘live’ room to extremely dry spoken word in the ‘dead’ room.